Is the Georgetown Pre-College Online Program Worth It? An Honest Review

 College credit courses: $3,995 (6-, 8-, or 12-week options)

-All materials are included in the course fee.
-There are no additional textbook or technology costs.
+All materials are included.
+No additional textbook or technology costs.

-Financial aid: Need-based scholarships are available for students who demonstrate high potential and financial need.
+Financial aid: Need-based scholarships are available.
 Students can apply for scholarship consideration during or after the standard application process.

-Bundles: Georgetown offers two bundle options for students who want to take multiple courses.
-The Hoya Enrichment Bundle and the Hoya Credit Path provide discounted pricing for students committing to more than one course, a worthwhile consideration for families planning a multi-course experience.
+Bundles: Georgetown offers two bundle options for students taking multiple courses — the Hoya Enrichment Bundle and the Hoya Credit Path — which provide discounted pricing.

 1. Is the Georgetown Pre-College Online Program worth the cost?